What Is Wrong With The Marketing Funnel? | 11 Problems

 The marketing funnel has an outdated outlook of a customer.
 They only view them as a form of value that feeds into a company.

+Customer value is considered to be a transaction (or a series of repeated transactions).
 This way, strategies are implemented to persuade customers to spend money on the brand’s service or products.

 Unfortunately, this understanding of customer value is limited and overlooks the ways that customers help a company grow outside of sales.